AGuerriere/prescriptions-bot/readme.md

 Requirements:
-* Chrome(at moment of writing this scirpt, Firefox webdrivers do not work properly, but that might change in the future)
+* Chrome
 * Chrome webdriver from https://chromedriver.chromium.org/downloads.
     Then you need to extract the file and move it to a location that is easy to access, and paste that location in the PATH variable in the program.
-You also need to install selenium with $pip install selenium
-* Selenium > pip install selenium
+* Selenium > $pip install selenium